Mr A. Writinghawk's Journal|

 |The poisoned stone

 Walked into town yesterday, following the forest path the students showed me a couple of weeks ago.
 It is even more dramatic than I remembered; there is a riot of plant life, including all kinds of the most extraordinary mushrooms, and at several points there are views of the sweeping valley and mountainside opposite on the right.
 They say you shouldn't walk it alone because bears don't attack people in groups.
 Then again they also say the bears come out at night.
 Anyway, I met no bears, nor tigers, and the walk, while not a stroll in the park, seemed much more manageable than last time, as walks will on a second acquaintance.
-(The luxury of doing it at my own pace, rather than that of a bunch of local youths, also probably helped, though it also added half an hour or so.)
+(The luxury of doing it at my own pace, rather than that of a bunch of local youths, probably helped, though it also added half an hour or so.)
 Rinpoche's mate gave me a room at his guesthouse for the night so I have had the luxury of two hot showers.

 Phuntsho was on cooking duty at the shedra for a week.
-I usually stay for lunch after my morning lesson, and he is evidently a fine cook as the usually unappealing food has been reliably delicious, considerably softening the blow of missing his valuable presence in the class.
+I usually stay for lunch after my morning lesson, and he is evidently a fine cook as the sometimes unappealing food has been reliably delicious, considerably softening the blow of missing his valuable presence in the class.
 As we stand chatting in the kitchen he asks about food I have been cooking and inter alia I mention omelette.
 'Would you like an omelette?' he asks enthusiastically, and waves aside my objections about his being busy and so forth.
 Then it turns out he has never made an omelette before: 'You must tell me how to make it.'
 So following my directions he makes an omelette, and it is much more successful than any omelette I have ever made myself.

 I have fallen into the habit of taking a daily walk to the 'shukti' up on the ridge.
-Once near the top it started raining quite heavily; I sat out the worst in the shelter and came down in rain.
+Once, near the top, it started raining quite heavily; I sat out the worst in the shelter and came down in rain.
 The top part of the path is slippery and far from a cakewalk when wet, but a party of half a dozen old women passed me on their way up, laughing and chatting cheerfully and with no raincoats or umbrellas.